UPPS 05.01.01 - Texas State University Property and Equipment

 Loan to Non-Profit Entities – In some circumstances, the university may loan property and equipment to non-profit entities for their use, provided that such use serves a public focus.
 The following procedures must be followed:

-The organization must be a non-profit corporation or association as defined by federal law;
+the organization must be a non-profit corporation or association as defined by federal law;

-An authorized official of the non-profit entity must make written request to the director of Materials Management and Logistics, stating the reason the loan request is being made, the specific property or equipment being requested, and the period of time for which it is needed;
+an authorized official of the non-profit entity must make written request to the director of Materials Management and Logistics, stating the reason the loan request is being made, the specific property or equipment being requested, and the period of time for which it is needed;

-The director of Materials Management and Logistics will contact the department head responsible for the equipment and determine if they concur with loaning the equipment to the non-profit entity.
+the director of Materials Management and Logistics will contact the department head responsible for the equipment and determine if they concur with loaning the equipment to the non-profit entity.
 The director of Materials Management and Logistics will forward the form to the VPFSS or the AVPFS for his or her approval;

-Upon recommendation from the director of Materials Management and Logistics, either the VPFSS or the AVPFS must approve all requests for loans of university property to non-profit entities;
+upon recommendation from the director of Materials Management and Logistics, either the VPFSS or the AVPFS must approve all requests for loans of university property to non-profit entities;

-The director of Materials Management and Logistics will inform the non-profit entity whether the request was approved or disapproved; and
+the director of Materials Management and Logistics will inform the non-profit entity whether the request was approved or disapproved; and

-Requests for the non-university use of university vehicles are generally not approved except under an extreme emergency condition, such as a major natural disaster.
+requests for the non-university use of university vehicles are generally not approved except under an extreme emergency condition, such as a major natural disaster.

 All requests for loans of university property should be made at least 10 work days in advance of the actual date needed to allow time for approval and arrangements.
 The Non-University Function Equipment Loan Request must be used for this purpose.

 Loans of printed material and audio-visual software and hardware by the Alkek Library are exempt from this policy.
-Refer to the Library’s lending policy for visitors.
+Refer to the library’s lending policy for visitors.

 Loans of property and equipment associated with externally-sponsored programs may be exempt from this policy, provided that the provisions of the sponsored program require the loans.
 The funding source must provide written confirmation that the loan is required under the contract or grant.

-PROCEDURES FOR PERSONAL USE OF UNIVERSITY PROPERTY
+PERSONAL USE OF UNIVERSITY PROPERTY

 - Personal use of university property and equipment is generally prohibited.
 Under some circumstances, state law may allow de minimis use with the prior written approval of the employee’s supervisor.
 Minor and infrequent amounts constitute de minimis use.
 Examples include an employee’s receipt of a personal communication on a university fax machine or an employee who is taking a university class using one of their office computers to type a term paper.

-PROCEDURE FOR ELECTRONIC VERIFICATION OF EQUIPMENT
+ELECTRONIC VERIFICATION OF EQUIPMENT

-- Per state regulations, at all times the property records of a university system or institution of higher education must accurately reflect the personal property possessed by the system or institution.
+- Per state regulations, at all times, the property records of a university system or institution of higher education must accurately reflect the personal property possessed by the system or institution.
 Therefore, university personnel will periodically conduct electronic verification of equipment in order to help department heads try and locate university property that could be missing.
 See Missing or Damaged Property Notification form.

-PROCEDURE FOR SURPLUS OR SALVAGE PROPERTY
+SURPLUS OR SALVAGE PROPERTY

-- The office of Materials Management and Logistics is responsible for the disposition and disposal of all university surplus property.
-See UPPS No. 05.01.02, University Surplus Property (Equipment and Consumable Supplies) for more specific information.
+- The office of Materials Management and Logistics is responsible for the disposition and disposal of all university surplus property (see UPPS No. 05.01.02, University Surplus Property (Equipment and Consumable Supplies) for more specific information).